department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/home-page-redesign-initiative/initiative-brief.md

  - A randomized, rotating set of Veteran portraits has been added to the top of the page
  - Sign in/Sign up CTA has elevated visibility and top placement
  - Four top task boxes have been replaced with a data-driven list of links to 5 Veteran-facing pages where actions can be taken
- - A visible search option which mimics the site search is available, followed by a data-driven list of four other search tools not available through Search (such as Yellow Ribbon, Education benefits, Find a VA form, Facility Locator)
+ - A visible search option which mimics the site search is available, followed by a  list of other search tools not available through Search (such as Yellow Ribbon, Education benefits, Find a VA form, Facility Locator)
- - VAntage blog article appears in prominent location with requirements to be Veteran facing and refreshed weekly, at a minimum
+ - VAntage blog article appears in prominent location
- - Benefit hubs are listed based on use volume
- - Static row of Veteran images appear immediately above the footer
- - Governance and guidance is available to establish required content, character limitations and criteria for inclusion of links and tasks

 **Value proposition**
 - Veteran portraits humanize VA and remind stakeholders who VA.gov is intended to serve